ZsaZsa6/ZsaZsa6.github.io/_posts/2021-05-11-planning_planning_planning.markdown

 I have tried "winging it" when making a cake and I have had several "caketastrophes"!!

 When I began my first project, I had an idea of what I wanted it to look like, but because I didn't even KNOW really how to plan for it, I forced myself to JUST START CODING!!
 I have learned, over time, better planning equals a better process and a better project.

+To plan for this React/Redux project, I discovered Figma and drew out (in very basic form) what I wanted each part of this app to look like.

+Ingredients --- baking powder vs baking soda (== vs ===)

+Ruby and Rails is like baking bread--there are some major rules.

+JavaScript and React --- you still gotta know the rules but you can cook, bake, sweet, savory, just make sure you know what each ingredient is doing and how you need to use it!!

+After all the planning, you gotta do a tiny bit of trial and error!!